vyruz1986/FlyballETS-Software/README.md

 ## FlyballETS-Software by simonttp78

-This project is a fork of Flyball ETS project by vyruz1986 with several changes.
-Highlights can be found below.
+This project is a fork of Flyball ETS project by vyruz1986.
+Highlights described below.

-## Major changes vs FlyballETS original project by Alex Gore
+## Major changes vs oryginal FlyballETS project by vyruz1908

 * Configurable results accuracy: 2 or 3 digits
 * Total crossing time replaced with Net time